Antibes, Provence: tourism & sightseeing

-There is also a very good covered market at Antibes where you can buy all manner of fresh produce as well as hand crafted artisan items - I was pleased to see that the focus was on quality food products (cheeses, spices, fruit, sausages etc) rather than the 'tack' that sometimes takes over traditional French markets...
+There is a very good covered market in the centre of the town where you can buy all manner of fresh produce as well as hand crafted artisan items - I was pleased to see that the focus was on quality food products (cheeses, spices, fruit, sausages etc) rather than the 'tack' that sometimes takes over traditional French markets...

-In addition to some 50 (mostly 'minor' by comparison with his more famous works, but fascinating nonetheless) works by Picasso, the museum also has an good collection of other modern artists popular around the middle of the 20th century such as Joan Miro and Max Ernst.
+In addition to some 50 works by Picasso (mostly 'minor' by comparison with his more famous works, but fascinating nonetheless), the museum also has a good collection of works by other modern artists popular around the middle of the 20th century such as Joan Miro and Max Ernst.

 Other museums in Antibes include one dedicated to Napoleon, and also a local archaeology museum in the defensive walls of the town to the west.

-The route that follows along the coast around the Cap d'Antibes to reach Juan les Pins has lots of beautiful coastal scenery and glimpses of luxury villas where the rich and famous of Antibes live.
+The route that follows the coast around the Cap d'Antibes to reach Juan les Pins has lots of beautiful coastal scenery and glimpses of luxury villas where the rich and famous of Antibes live.

 Antibes is classified as a

-Address: Antibes, Grasse, Alpes-Maritimes, Provence, 6600 || GPS: latitude 43.5808, longitude 7.12389
+Address: Antibes, Grasse, Alpes-Maritimes, Provence, 06600, France || GPS: latitude 43.5808, longitude 7.12389

-Suggested tourist attractions to visit near Antibes, France
+Sightseeing & tourist attractions to visit nearby

-- Jardin botanique de la villa Thuret - remarkable garden
+- Jardin botanique de la villa Thuret: remarkable garden

-- Marineland d'Antibes - aquarium (4km)
+- Marineland d'Antibes: aquarium (4km)

-- Cannes - ville fleurie 4* (10km)
+- Cannes: ville fleurie 4* (10km)

-- Abbaye de Lerins (Cannes) - religious monument (10km)
+- Abbaye de Lerins (Cannes): religious monument (10km)

-- Parc Phœnix - zoo or wildlife park (12km)
+- Parc Phœnix: zoo or wildlife park (12km)

-- Parc du château de la Napoule - remarkable garden (16km)
+- Parc du château de la Napoule: remarkable garden (16km)

-- Nice - secteur sauvegarde (18km)
+- Nice: secteur sauvegarde (18km)

-- Jardin botanique - remarkable garden (18km)
+- Jardin botanique: remarkable garden (18km)

-- Grasse - secteur sauvegarde (18km)
+- Grasse: secteur sauvegarde (18km)

-- Baou de Saint-Jeannet - site of natural beauty (19km)
+- Baou de Saint-Jeannet: site of natural beauty (19km)